 The Department of Pharmacy maintains an Investigational Drug Service (IDS) to support research activities at Icahn School of Medicine.
 The IDS is a research pharmacy charged with maintaining the control and accountability of investigational agents (FDA approved and non-approved) in compliance with Good Clinical Practices (GCPs), Good Manufacturing Practices (GMPs) and other regulations and laws as appropriate.
 The IDS provides dedicated research support including protocol review, storage, preparation, dispensing and education to groups and investigators engaged in research.

 BioMedical Engineering and Imaging Institute (BMEII) is advancing the science of imaging, from the development of new visualization technology to improved contrast agents.
 The Institute is applying imaging modalities in both preclinical basic science and clinical research settings to improve diagnostic accuracy increase the understanding of pathophysiology and metabolism, and measure therapeutic efficacy.

-A Request for Proposal (RFP) is announced annually via the Research Listserv during the 2nd quarter of the calendar year.
+A Request for Proposal (RFP) is typically announced annually in June via the Research Listserv .
 Awards of up to $40k are granted.
 Submissions in the areas of therapeutics, devices, diagnostic technologies, and digital health are all eligible.